-5.2 Labor Market Conditions
+5.2 Labor Market Conditions and Functional Area

-As mentioned earlier, our model takes into account the effect on promotion of both current labor market conditions and labor market conditions at the time the executive was hired.
-However, we find these measures have a minimal effect.
+Our model takes into account the effect on promotion of both current labor market conditions and labor market conditions at the time the executive was hired.
+However, we find these measures have a minimal effect in estimations with measures of firm health included.
 The current rate of unemployment has a very slight dampening effect on promotion after accounting for firm profit, sales and employment.
 The marginal effect is -0.0016.
 The unemployment rate measured when the executive was hired has no significant effect.